Tarzan of the Apes: Comic adaptations

 The book has been adapted into comic form on a number of occasions, both in the original Tarzan comic strip and comic books.
 The strip itself began with Hal Foster's adaptation of the story.
 Notable adaptations into comic book form include those of Gold Key Comics in Tarzan no. 155 (script by Gaylord DuBois, art by Russ Manning), dated September 1966 (reprinted in no. 178, dated October 1969), DC Comics in Tarzan nos.
 207–210, dated April–July 1972 (script and art by Joe Kubert), and Marvel in Marvel Super Special no. 29, dated 1983 (reprinted in Tarzan of the Apes nos.
 1–2, dated July–August 1984).
 Probably the most prestigious comic version, however, was illustrator and former Tarzan comic strip artist Burne Hogarth's 1972 adaptation of the first half of the book into his showcase graphic novel Tarzan of the Apes.
 (Hogarth subsequently followed up with another graphic novel Jungle Tales of Tarzan (1976), which adapted four stories from Burroughs' identically titled collection of Tarzan stories).
 Dynamite Entertainment adapted the story for the first six issues of Lord of the Jungle, albeit loosely; for example, the cannibal tribe was replaced by a village of literal apemen.

 Radio adaptations

 Three old-time radio series were based on the Tarzan character.
 Burroughs himself revised each script in the 1932–1934 series as needed for accuracy.
 That series had Burroughs' daughter, Joan, in the role of Jane.

+Tarzan in popular music

+Tarzan has been represented in the form of song from as early as 1959 in the song "Rockin' in the Jungle" by the Eternals which reached a peak of 78 on the American Billboard Hot 100.
+Tarzan boy was a worldwide hit for the band Baltimora in 1985.
+Tarzan and Jane was a worldwide hit for the Danish bubble-gum pop band Toy-Box in 1998.